CiTR/Other/Projects/Studio A Phone Ringing Light/Documentation.md

 The control signal is a digital signal sent from an Axia iQ Core GPIO port using an open-collector output pin, meaning this output functions as an opposite logic output.
 When the phone line is empty (no call incoming), the pin rests at 5V to indicate a LOGIC 0.
 When someone is calling, the pin will be pulled down to 0V to indicate a LOGIC 1.
 Note, the reference 5V for the Arduino input pin is provided internally by the Arduino board by configuring its pin using the "INPUT_PULLUP" assignment.
 For more details about this assignment please [refer to the Project Coding Section](#project-coding).
 If the board observes a LOGIC 1 it turns the LED strip ON and otherwise it turns the strip OFF.

 In terms of the phyisical circuit, the control signal is sent through the line called "GPIO Phone-Ringing-Signal Input to Arduino" which is connected to the strip board and to GPIO PIN 2 of GPIO PORT 8 of the axia core in Studio A. To limit the current between the Axia core and the Arduino we include a 470 ohm resistor.
 Due to the sensitivity of the Arduino pins, to have the input pin read 0V (or a LOGIC 1) properly from GPIO PIN 2, we also must attach the AXIA core's commonon return / ground wire to our circuits ground.
 To accomplish this we use the wire labelled "GPIO Common Return Wire" to connect from GPIO PIN 7, of GPIO PORT 8, to our circuit's ground rail.
-For reference documentation regarding the GPIO Setup, please look to chapter 5 of Axia's "iQ Console System Installation & User's Guide."
+For reference documentation regarding the GPIO Setup, please look to chapter 5 of Axia's "iQ Console System Installation & User's Guide" (REFERENCE 2).
 For more information about this guide please go to the [References and Appreciation section](#references-and-appreciation).

 To operate the LED strip we use three wires, two for providing the necessary power and 5V for the strip, and a third for the PWM control signal which controls the behaviour of the strip.
 These are labelled "LED Strip Ground Wire," "LED Strip 5V Wire," and LED Strip Control-Signal Wire" respectively.
 Again, as a precaution, we include a 1000 ohm resistor to limit current going between the Arduino board and the LED strip Control-Signal Wire.